 An unfortunate accident occurred Wednesday when a maintenance worker was struck and killed by a vehicle while working in the parking lot of the Draper Spectrum shopping center.
-Apparently the maintenance worker, whose name is not known but comes from Weber County, was working in a storm drain in the parking lot when a vehicle entered the lot via a ramp and not seeing the worker, drove over the storm drain and struck him.
+Apparently the maintenance worker, who is from Weber County, was working in a storm drain in the parking lot when a vehicle entered the lot via a ramp and not seeing the worker, drove over the storm drain and struck him.
 The man was taken to the hospital, and later died from the injuries suffered.
 No charges have been filed at this point, though the accident is under investigation.

 Our condolences go out to the family of this man.
 It seems that this is a case in which both the worker and the vehicle were trying to occupy the same space at the same time, and, unaware of each other, the worst possible scenario was realized.